wwwjn/torchtitan/tutorial/README.md

 # LLM Parallelism 101 w/ TorchTitan: Let's scaple up Llama

-- We will learn the parallel mechanism behind LLMs with runable code, and train a Llama Model with parallelism technics as building blocks.
+- **Executable**: We will learn the parallel mechanism used by Large Laguage models LLMs with runable code, and train a Llama3.1-8B Model, gradually added parallelism technics on top of it.
-- At the end of this tutorial, you will be able to train, fine-tune your own LLMs with Parallelism from scratch.
+- **Simple**: We will use TorchTitan and native PyTorch Distributed APIs to implement the parallelism, with minial code change.
-- We will use TorchTitan and native PyTorch to implement the parallelism, with minimal effort to parallel your own LLM.
+- **Extensible**: It could easily extend the parallelism to your own LLM.

-## Why Parallelism for LLMs?
+**[WIP]** This project is still actively developing.

 ## Syllabus
-- Chapter 0: Transformer
+- Chapter 0: Transformer, Llama
 - Chapter 1: Adding Data Parallelism (DDP, FSDP)
 - Chapter 2: Adding Tensor Parallelism (TP)
 - Chapter 3: Adding Pipeline Parallelism (PP)